What It Is

 Within a session.
 A conversation starts sharp.
 Decisions get made, reasoning accumulates, understanding deepens.
 Somewhere around message thirty in a long AI session, or around hour three of a complex meeting, something starts to soften.
 The early decisions lose weight.
 New input crowds out what was established at the start.
 The session drifts from its own opening.
 This is the same mechanism as drift compressed into hours instead of years.

 Across sessions.
 The session ends.
 The next one starts.
 Even with notes, even with summaries, something is missing.
 The connective tissue between decisions is harder to reconstruct than the decisions themselves.
 You know what was concluded.
-You do not know what was ruled out, what was almost chosen, or why the chosen path was chosen over the alternative.
-That reasoning lived only inside the context of the previous session.
+You don’t know what was ruled out, what was almost chosen, or why the chosen path was chosen over the alternative.
+That reasoning lived only inside the previous session.

 Across teams and handoffs.
 The person who holds the context leaves.
 Or a new person joins.
 Or a project pauses for three months.
 The documents are there.
 The institutional reasoning is not.
-The new person reads the documents, builds their own interpretation, and starts making reasonable decisions against a frame that is different from the one the original work was built in.
-That is how you get drift without anyone doing anything wrong.
+The new person reads the documents, builds their own interpretation, and starts making reasonable decisions against a frame that’s different from the one the original work was built in.
+That’s how you get drift without anyone doing anything wrong.

-The common thread: context is generated in real time by the people doing the work, and it is not preserved by any of the normal documentation practices.
+The common thread: context is generated in real time by the people doing the work, and none of the normal documentation practices preserve it.
 Notes capture conclusions.
 Wikis capture states.
 None of them capture the reasoning web.

 Three Applied Examples